xx21x/PyPi/README.md

  This program only use single thread so it can only test single core performance.

  There are 3 different algorithms to cross check the result.

+ All results will be stored into different .txt files for further use.